-Natural Balance Vegetarian dry dog food gets the Advisor’s second lowest tier rating of 2 stars.
+Natural Balance Vegetarian Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

-The Natural Balance Vegetarian product line lists just one dry dog food.
-The recipe is claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Natural Balance Vegetarian product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.

 Natural Balance Vegetarian Formula